Boards

 To access the properties of the current board:

-• Components referenced in this board: the components that are attached to this board's elements.
+The field Components referenced in this board displays the references of the components attached to this board's elements.

 Usage examples